-So I've been forced to make an arsenal of morning habits that, for the lack of a better word, lazy-proof my day.
-I find that the way I start my day has incredible sway on the attitude and productivity level of the following hours.
+So I’ve been forced to make an arsenal of morning habits that, for the lack of a better word, lazy-proof my day.
+I find that the way I start my day has incredible sway on the productivity level of the following hours.
 Here are some habits I find helpful.
-(Note: I sometimes totally fail to do these habits, and that's okay.
-If you don't do these things, or can't do these things, don't feel bad!
-It's just something I try to do, when I'm able, that really helps set a positive tone for the rest of my day.
-Just try your best to be kind to yourself!)
+(Note: I sometimes totally fail to do these habits, and that’s okay.
+If you don’t do these things, or can’t do these things, don’t feel bad!
+If able to do these tasks, they will simply help you set a positive tone for the rest of your day.)

 Habit One: Make Your Bed

-- They are happier than non-bed-makers, according to Psychology Today.
-Gretchen Rubin, #1 New York Times best-selling author of the Happiness Project, says that in her research, "people cite the modest 'make your bed'" as the biggest difference in their happiness.
+- Bed-makers are happier than non-bed-makers, according to Psychology Today.
+Gretchen Rubin, #1 New York Times best-selling author of the Happiness Project, in her research, states that “people cite the modest ‘make your bed'” as the biggest difference in happiness levels.

-- They have a greater sense of accomplishment and pride.
+- Bed-makers have a greater sense of accomplishment and pride.

 Little things matter.
-William McCraven, former Navy Seal and leader of the raid on Osama Bin Laden, thinks making the bed is a crucial habit to build:
+William McCraven, former Navy Seal, thinks making the bed is a crucial habit to build:

 “If you want to change the world, start off by making your bed.
 If you make your bed every morning, you will have accomplished the first task of the day.
 It will give you a small sense of pride, and it will encourage you to do another task, and another, and another.
 And by the end of the day that one task completed will have turned into many tasks completed.”